srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 ---

 :::{.page-note}
-**tldr**: Announcing a rewrite of [[Ema]] (a static site generator in Haskell with hot reload destined to develop an unique kind of apps) with support for generic route encoders and composability.
+**tldr**: Announcing a rewrite of [[Ema]] (a static site generator in [[Haskell]] with hot reload destined to develop an unique kind of apps) with support for generic route encoders and composability.
 :::

 Today I'd like announce version 0.8 of [[Ema]].
 This version is nearly a total rewrite,[^pr] aimed at improving Ema towards two ends:

-[^pr] [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermitten work with feedback from various people.
+[^pr]: [The PR](https://github.com/EmaApps/ema-template/pull/22) spawned commits over nearly 7 months of intermitten work with feedback and contributions from others.

-1. **Composability**: merge multiple Ema sites to produce a new top-level sites.
+1. **Generic routes**: automatically derive route encoders and decoders using generics
-2. **Generic routes**: automatically derive route encoders and decoders using generics
+1. **Composability**: combine multiple Ema sites to produce a new top-level site.

 ## Generic routes

-In Ema 0.6, you have to manually write route encoders and decoders.
+Until Ema 0.6, you have had to manually write route encoders and decoders.
 This is not only a tedious task, but also an error-prone process.
-Ema 0.8 introduces the `IsRoute` typeclass that can be generically derived.
+Ema 0.8 introduces the `IsRoute` typeclass that can be generically derived in a recursive manner.
 A simple `TemplateHaskell` based API is also provided.
-What this means is that you can define your routes as follows:
+What this means is that you can define your routes simply as follows:

 ```haskell
 data Route